yangshun/tech-interview-handbook/apps/website/contents/self-introduction.md

 ### 2. KISS (Keep It Simple and Sweet)

 Tell them some highlights from your favorite/most impressive projects and including some numbers if they're impressive or challenges that you've overcome.
 Do not delve into the depths of how you reverse engineered a game and decrypted a packet to predict when to use your DKP on a drop.
 Tell them the executive summary: "I reverse engineered X game by decrypting Y packet to predict Z." If this catches their interest, they might ask further questions on their own.

+Avoid a history lesson.
+"I started coding when I was 13 years old, went to college at State U, then worked as an intern for BigCo, then out of college I got a front-end job at SmallCo, then moved to backend at Acme, ..." is not adding value to the listener.
+In the discussions of your past, include roles that were meaningful and have some takeaway.
+For example, instead of the history lesson, try "I’ve had roles across large and small companies as well as worked across the stack."

 ### 3. Why do they want you?​